Graduate School Admission Requirements

 Transcripts and Academic Records

-Transcripts for Domestic Applicants: Applicants must submit two official transcripts (in sealed envelopes) from each institution of higher education attended, except the University of Georgia to the Graduate School.
+Transcripts for Domestic Applicants: The Graduate School prefers electronic delivery of your transcripts from your institution via secure services such as Scrip-Safe, AVOW, Docufied and National Clearinghouse.
+Electronic transcripts should be sent directly to email@example.com.
+In addition, applicants can submit one official transcript (in a sealed envelope) from each institution of higher education attended, except the University of Georgia to the Graduate School.
 Transcripts must be submitted by the application deadline.
 University of Georgia transcripts are on file.

 The address for submitting transcripts to the Graduate School is: